eipporko/spin360/README.md

 * 10k Ohm resistor x3
 * 1k Ohm resistor x2
 * 4N45 Optocoupler x2
+* 1 uF capacitor x2

 ## Dependencies

 > LiquidCrystal_I2C only is compatible with the Arduino 1.6.5 IDE Release, don't work in newest releases.

-**_Spin 360_** needs in addition to the libraries which come installed with the [Arduino IDE](https://www.arduino.cc/en/Main/Software), another library for working with the LCD Display connected to I2C:
+**_Spin 360_** needs in addition to the libraries which come installed with the [Arduino IDE](https://www.arduino.cc/en/Main/Software), another libraries for working with the LCD Display connected to I2C and the Rotary Encoder:
 *  [LiquidCrystal_I2C](https://github.com/marcoschwartz/LiquidCrystal_I2C) by @marcoschwartz ,you can find it with the _Library Manager_ of the  _Arduino IDE_
+*  [Encoder](http://www.pjrc.com/teensy/td_libs_Encoder.html) by Paul Stoffregen ,you can find it with the _Library Manager_ of the  _Arduino IDE_

 ## Arduino Schematic
 ![Connection Scheme](figures/arduino_schematic.png)